DanielOaks/common-localizations/README.rst

 Common Localizations
 ====================
 This is a project to compile a whole bunch of common game translations.
-The translation work is not done by me – this is just a project to try and take the source spreadsheet and turn it into some output formats.
+The translation work is not done by me – this is just a project to try and take the source spreadsheet and turn it into some output formats automagically using Python.

-**All the translations in this repo are done by the users in the `Love Thread <https://love2d.org/forums/viewtopic.php?f=4&t=78754>`_ and on the `Google spreadsheet <http://goo.gl/fhnw1t>`_, and are under the MIT license.**
+**Note:** All the translations in this repo are done by the users in the `Love Thread <https://love2d.org/forums/viewtopic.php?f=4&t=78754>`_ and on the `Google spreadsheet <http://goo.gl/fhnw1t>`_, and are under the MIT license.

 Installing dependencies